Tips & Strategies for Law School Reference Letters

 of your claims of academic excellence, professional success and impeccable

 Before you ask anyone to write a letter for you, look at the evaluation form the school has asked them to complete.
 Note that only a few categories involve your GPA or academic performance.
-In many ways, your reference writers are being asked to describe your character, personality and temperament as valued by law school admissions committees.
+In many ways, your reference writers are being asked to describe your character, personality and temperament.
 Most of these attributes have little to do with your perceived mastery of any specific subject matter; they are intrinsic character traits that govern your behavior in all aspects of your life.
 Don't dismiss them as irrelevant.

 Many applicants believe that as long as they have good grades, they'll get a great recommendation.
 This simply isn't the case.
-You'd be stunned to realize the number of professors who have told us horror stories about 4.0 candidates who lie, cheat and steal.
+Every year, professors tell us horror stories about 4.0 candidates who lie, cheat and steal.
 We've heard about applicants selling drugs on campus and hiring ringers to take their exams.
 Some achieved their sterling academic record at the expense of everything else in their life.

 Don't make the mistake of thinking that your professors only see your grades.
-They've been in this law a long time and have seen thousands of students come and go.
-They know the fine characters from the bad apples and they don't hesitate to tell us who is who.
+They've been in this business a long time and have seen thousands of students come and go.
+They can distinguish the fine characters from the bad apples and they don't hesitate to tell us who is who.
 Pick your references carefully and be sure that they are willing to confirm that you are a person of integrity.

 Arrange for your reference letters no later than September in your senior